iagocanalejas/regatas/README.md

 #   year (optional)         The year for which races data should be imported.
 #
 # Options:
-#   --female                If specified, import data for female races.
+#   -f, --female                If specified, import data for female races.
+#   -c, --category              If specified, import data for the given category (ABSOLUT | VETERAN | SCHOOL).
 #   --ignore ID [ID ...]
 List of race IDs to ignore during import.
 #   -o, --output OUTPUT         Output path to save the scrapped data.
 ```

 ## Import _MY_ excel data